Ak-Sar-Ben (arena): Coliseum

 Ak-Sar-Ben Coliseum was the premiere ice rink and concert arena in Omaha for more than 70 years.
 Popular acts ranging from Frank Sinatra to Elvis Presley to Nirvana all performed to sold-out crowds.
 It was also home to the Omaha Knights, a minor league hockey team from 1959 to 1975.
 The Knights began operations in 1959 in the IHL, and later moved to the now-defunct CHL, with teams affiliated with the NHL's Montreal Canadiens, New York Rangers, and both the Calgary and Atlanta Flames.
-The arena hosted the USHL's Omaha Lancers for its final dozen years and the Omaha Racers basketball of the CBA from 1989 to 1997.
+The arena hosted the Omaha Racers basketball of the CBA from 1989 to 1997.
 The Coliseum also hosted world-class boxing, was a major stop on the PBR and attracted many popular comedians.

 Horse racing

 In the racetrack's glory days, the Coliseum housed a cinema-sized screen and betting windows to handle the overflow of fans.
 In the mid-1980s, Ak-Sar-Ben was tenth in the nation in racetrack attendance, with up to 25,000 betting $2 million per day on weekends.
 Punters came to the track from all around the Great Plains, as pari-mutuel betting was illegal in many of Nebraska's neighboring states such as Iowa, Missouri and Kansas.
 Many festivals were also held in the Coliseum annually, including a Greek Festival and River City Roundup booths.

 Following his death in 1959, the 1935 Triple Crown winner Omaha was buried at the racetrack's Circle of Champions.
 The thoroughbred spent his final nine years at a farm outside of Nebraska City and made promotional appearances at the Ak-Sar-Ben racetrack during the 1950s.